Threetwosevensixseven/NXtel/README.md

 # NXtel

-ViewData TCP/IP client for the ZX Spectrum Next.
+Videotex TCP/IP server and client for the ZX Spectrum Next.